Last updated on October 3rd, 2022 at 10:28 am

 Individuals are given the right to purchase shares of a stock at a predetermined price, regardless of market value.
 However, stock options can be incredibly complex and are just starting to receive attention in the personal financed sphere.

 Read on to learn more about stock options, why people use them, and if you should use them.
-To see the most popular books about option investing just click here.

 Using Stock Options